 - Patients' needs were fully assessed.
-This included their clinical needs and their mental and physical wellbeing. - We saw no evidence of discrimination when making care and treatment decisions. - Staff advised patients what to do if their condition got worse and where to seek further help and support.
+This included their clinical needs and their mental and physical wellbeing. - We saw no evidence of discrimination when making care and treatment decisions. - The practice used a virtual lifestyle application called Ourpath for patients unable to attend daytime health promotion classes to help them manage their health better. - The practice used a text message system to remind patients about upcoming appointments and to invite patients to participate in health initiatives such as flu immunisation. - Staff advised patients what to do if their condition got worse and where to seek further help and support.